novaitdevteam/nova.docs/docs/components/novatalkscore.md

 ####New Features

-- *NovaTalks.Core*: The mechanism for changing agent statuses by the admin. [:clipboard: NC2-631] [NC2-631]
+- *NovaTalks.Core*: The mechanism for changing agent statuses by the admin [:clipboard: NC2-631] [NC2-631]

 	- Added ability (for role = admin) to change statuses and substatuses of agents.
 	- In Settings -> Agent -> Edit Agent added new parameter **Aviability** (type - dropdown, available values - available statuses and substatuses).